savonet/book/language.md

 ```

 meaning that `"A"` is a string but is expected to be an integer because the
-second branch returns an integer.
-The `else` branch is optional, in which case
+second branch returns an integer, and the two should be of same nature.
+The
-the `then` branch should be of type `unit`:
+`else` branch is optional, in which case the `then` branch should be of type
+`unit`:

 ```liquidsoap
 if x == "admin" then print("Welcome admin") end